Studio Sound 1.0

 In addition to Studio Sound, we’re releasing over a dozen new audio effects to give you the same level of mixing and creative control that you’d expect in a DAW.

-We have mixing effects, like a compressor, a limiter, a noise gate, and ducking.
+We have mixing effects, like a compressor, a limiter, and ducking.
 We have creative effects like reverb, pitch shifting, distortion, and a flanger.
 Each effect has easy to use presets, or if you know what you’re doing, you can drill in and tweak the knobs and dials to your liking.

 Descript had a few effects before (compressor and equalizer), but with these effects, podcasters have the full set of tools necessary to get whatever sound they want.